Flag of Georgia (U.S. state): Third flag (2001–2003)

 Miller's successor as governor, Roy Barnes, responded to increasing calls for a new state flag, and in 2001 hurried a replacement through the Georgia General Assembly.
 His new flag, designed by architect Cecil Alexander, sought a compromise, by featuring small versions of some (but not all) of Georgia's former flags, including the controversial 1956 flag, under the words "Georgia's History".
 Those flags include a thirteen-star U.S. flag of the "Betsy Ross" design; the first Georgia flag (before 1879); the 1920–1956 Georgia flag; the prior state flag (1956–2001); and the current fifty-star U.S. flag.

 In a 2001 survey of state and provincial flags in North America conducted by the North American Vexillological Association, the redesigned Georgia flag was ranked the worst by a wide margin.
 The group stated that the flag "violates all the principles of good flag design".
-After the 1956 state flag was replaced in 2001, the Georgia city of Trenton adopted a modified version as its official city flag in protest.
+After the 1956 state flag was replaced in 2001, the Georgia city of Trenton adopted a modified version as its official city flag in protest that is still their current city flag.
+Similarly, Mount Zion, Georgia also adopted a modified version as its official city flag that is also their current city flag.

 There was widespread opposition to the new flag, pejoratively referred to as the "Barnes rag".
 It led, according to Barnes himself, to his defeat for reelection two years later; the flag was a major issue in the election.